|

 Roman name meaning "from Gordium."

-Variant of Macedonian Gjorgji, meaning
+Variant spelling of Macedonian Gjorgji, meaning

 "earth-worker, farmer."